This article was updated on Sept. 5, 2018.

-A high employee churn rate can be devastating for your company's morale and bottom line.
-Midmarket companies, in particular, need to watch out for churn because it can easily sneak up on them, with workforces large enough that employee problems go unnoticed and more limited HR resources than larger companies.
+A high employee churn rate can be devastating for your organization's morale and bottom line.
+Midmarket companies, in particular, need to watch out for churn because it can easily sneak up on them, with workforces large enough that employee problems go unnoticed and more limited HR resources than larger businesses.
 Here's how to determine whether you have a turnover issue and, if so, ways to navigate through it.

 Review Your Turnover Ratio

 You can analyze your employee churn by calculating your turnover ratio.
-Divide the number of employees who left your company in one year by your total workforce.
+Divide the number of employees who left your organization in one year by your total workforce.
 For example, let's say eight employees left in 2015 and you have a total of 100 employees: 8/100 = .08, or 8 percent.